foundry-vtt-community/wiki.js/setup/linux-installation.md

 >If hosting on a PC on your home network, confirm your ability to host before continuing with this guide. {.is-info}

 See the Foundry documentation on [Port Forwarding](https://foundryvtt.com/article/port-forwarding/) for more info.

+This guide does not cover port forwarding, nor is it an alternative or way around requiring it.

 ## Preferred Linux Distribution